acse-2020/introduction/code_of_conduct.md

 ## What to do if someone is in physical danger?

 If you believe someone is in physical danger, please ask a committee member, staff member or volunteer to contact appropriate emergency responders.
+On campus, [College security](https://www.imperial.ac.uk/estates-facilities/security/emergency-contacts/) provide 24/7 support.
 All event organizers should, before the event, determine who would be appropriate to contact in case of an incident and make sure this information is available at all times over the duration of the event in question.